mattnappo/jitcalc/README.md

 This is my solution to the [JIT Calculator Challenge](https://ochagavia.nl/blog/the-jit-calculator-challenge/).

-The challenge is to create a "JIT Compiler" for the language that the following program gives rise to:
+The challenge is to create a "JIT compiler" for the language that the following mini-interpreter gives rise to:
 ```rust
 fn main() {
     // A simple integer calculator: